Skin Cancer Clinical Trials

 Depending on the protocol of your specific trial, you may also be able to receive additional treatments here at Moffitt Cancer Center.
 We’ll make sure that you’re receiving the treatments that are most appropriate for your specific diagnosis, and you’ll be able to access all of your treatments in one convenient location.

-For more information about the skin cancer clinical trials offered at Moffitt, request an appointment online or call 1-888-663-3488.
-No referral is required; our oncologists will help you determine whether you might benefit from a clinical trial, and will explain to you all of the requirements involved.
+For more information about the skin cancer clinical trials offered at Moffitt, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form.
+No referral is required; our clinical trial navigators will help you determine whether you might benefit from a clinical trial, and will explain to you all of the requirements involved.